ThreatLockerIvan/ZTW24/PwnToOwn/WriteUp/Trust_Writeup.md

 ### Postgres 5432

 Postgresql is most used on the back end and in most cases it would be install on a different server due to security.
 The default port is 5432.
 Since we don't have a way to interact with it normally like a website to interact with it without a user and password.
 We will might have to brute force into the database.

-The first thing we can do is to try to connect to the `postgres` with this command t
+The first thing we can do is to try to connect to the `postgres` with this
+command:

 ```bash
 psql -h 10.0.0.248 -U postgres -W postgres -P 5432